James-yaoshenglong/home/_pages/about.md

 - I am interested in everything related to computer security.
 - Currently, my research interests include but are not limited to binary security and system security.
 I am also interested in applying machine learning method in secuirty area.
 - My recent projects are mainly focused on browser fuzzing.
+- My detailed research experience can be seen in my [cv](files/cv.pdf).

 ## Personal Interest